 PROTECT YOUR LOVED ONES NOW with WIKI-HOW…DON’T WAIT!

 There are just a few programs that address this pervasive problem, and it takes a lot of time to create new ones.
 So, until these programs are organized by local police departments, there is an easy-to-watch presentation by Wikihow that gives detailed information telling how to tell a real cop from a fake one.
 While it is created for adult motorists, there is a section that children can benefit from, too, which shows the attire, badges, and equipment carried by legitimate officers.
 When children can see what gear looks like, they will be better prepared to make the correct identifications.
 Motorists will not have to think twice about what to look for once they have seen this helpful slide show.

 What is more, the presentation can also be used as a guide by police departments to help them organize programs for the community.
 It covers ALL the tactics that should be used when trying to make sure the person in uniform is ‘legit!’

 An OUNCE of PREVENTION….

 This old adage holds true, like never before especially now when police impersonators are ever increasing.
 Everyone must be made aware of the sinister game, their fake vehicles, their fake uniforms, and their fake gear.
-Too often, the intimidation factor kicks in when motorists see flashing lights, but take the time to carefully observe who is pulling you over.
+Too often, the intimidation factor kicks in when motorists see flashing emergency vehicle lights, but take the time to carefully observe who is pulling you over.
 Children should be taught to be careful when talking to strangers no matter how official they look.
 Police Departments should make it a top priority to educate and protect those they serve.
 Take the time NOW to make the public aware of the predators and/or pranksters who are posing as real police officers.

 Police Departments…take the initiative!
 Why wait until after an incident occurs to tell the public what they should have looked for?